mortrick/DevEnvironmentSparkScalaSBT/Readme.md

 Replace in the command bellow the NEW_CREATED_JAR with the name of your jar and execute the spark-submit command on Spark master machine

+Attached is a small Scala application that take CSV and save it as parquet

 /opt/bitnami/spark/bin/spark-submit \
  --class "dataformat" \
  --master local[*] \